alekseigolov1/qa-auto-pw-login-home/README.md

 ## Test scenarios

-1. Check for error messages for login input
+1. Check for error messages for empty fields
-2. Check for error messages for password input
+2. Check for error messages for short input
 3. Check for incorrect credentials message and close popup message

 data-name="username-input"